-Debt Investments: For variable rate debt investments which re-price frequently and have no significant change in credit risk, carrying values are a reasonable estimate of fair values.
-The fair value of fixed rate debt investments is estimated by discounting the expected future cash flows using the year end rates at which similar debt investments would be made to borrowers with similar credit ratings and for the same remaining maturities.
-At December 31, 2013 and 2012, the discount rates used ranged from 9% to 25% and 8% to 25%, respectively.
-Significant increases (decreases) in this unobservable input would result in a significantly lower (higher) fair value measurement.
-These assets are recorded at fair value on a recurring basis and are categorized as Level 3 within the fair value hierarchy described above.
+Debt Investments: For variable rate loans which re-price frequently and have no significant change in credit risk, carrying values are a reasonable estimate of fair values, adjusted for credit losses inherent in the portfolio.
+The fair value of fixed rate loans is estimated by discounting the expected future cash flows using the year end rates at which similar loans would be made to borrowers with similar credit ratings and for the same remaining maturities, adjusted for credit losses inherent in the portfolio.
+Therefore, the Company has categorized loan investments as Level 3 within the fair value hierarchy described above.
+Upon the Company's election to become a BDC, these assets are recorded at fair value on a recurring basis.

 Under certain circumstances the Company may use an alternative technique to value debt investments that better reflects its fair value such as the use of multiple probability weighted cash flow models when the expected future cash flows contain elements of variability.
+Prior to the year ended December 31, 2011, there were no debt investments that required valuation under alternative techniques.